Nuffield Australia 2016 Scholar

 Together with his family, Mr Dempster operates a mixed cropping and sheep enterprise at Mingenew, in the northern wheatbelt in Western Australia.
 The business has undergone significant change over the past ten years, shifting its focus from livestock to cropping, to deliver increased profitability.

-The Nuffield study topic was prompted by the family’s own succession story with parents Liz and Phil retiring and moving off-farm, which meant adding a superannuation fund and transferring management to Mr Dempster and his brother Tim, who both started families of their own in recent years.
+Thetopic was prompted by the family’s own succession story with parents Liz and Phil retiring, which meant adding a superannuation fund and transferring management to Mr Dempster and his brother Tim, who both started families of their own in recent years.
 Having visited farms in South America, North America, Europe and New Zealand, Mr Dempster’s report takes a close look into some of the world’s best and most innovative examples of farm ownership, leasing and funding models.
 He hopes these learnings can be applied by other broadacre farmers back home in Western Australia who, like him, are faced with a similar challenge to ‘go bigger’ so as to achieve better farm profitability.

 “Farmers are becoming increasingly focussed on the costs of production.
 This is compounded by climatic and price volatility in addition to the general cost of inputs and machinery.
 Research shows that expansion can play a key role in easing these pressures and boosting efficiencies on-farm – but it’s not always an easy road, particularly for young farmers.
-The core of my research was to better understand how farmers around the world are acquiring land and embracing new funding models to reach their expansion goals, and to introduce those ideas here.”
+I wanted to better understand how farmers globally are acquiring land and embracing new funding models to reach expansion goals an introduce the ideas here.”

 The report quotes GRDC research that 90 per cent of farm businesses in Western Australia are owned by local families and have achieved their scale through a combination of bank lending, leasing and share farming.